OpenG7/openg7-platform/README.md

 ---

-## 💸 Why OpenG7 Chose Wise
+## OpenG7 and International Payments

-OpenG7 needs to receive and send international funds quickly and at low cost. **Wise** offers:
+OpenG7 uses **Wise** as a money transfer solution to receive and send funds internationally, quickly and at low cost.

+**Benefits of this solution**:
-- **Local multi-currency accounts** (CAD, USD, EUR, GBP, etc.)
+- Local multi-currency accounts (CAD, USD, EUR, GBP, etc.)
-- **Low, transparent fees** with mid-market exchange rates
+- Transparent fees and mid-market exchange rates
-- **Fast transfers** in most partner countries
+- Fast transfers to most partner countries
-- Complementarity with our Canadian banks (CDIC-insured deposits)
+- Complements Canadian banks (CDIC-insured deposits for bank accounts, excluding Wise)
-- Regulatory compliance (Canada: MSB registered with FINTRAC)
+- Regulatory compliance: In Canada, Wise is a **FINTRAC-registered MSB**

-> ⚠️ Wise is not a bank; funds are “safeguarded” but not CDIC insured.
+- ⚠️ Wise is not a bank; funds are safeguarded but not CDIC insured

-### 🚀 Accelerating OpenG7 via Wise
+**🚀 Accelerating OpenG7 via Wise**

-Goal: **CAD 1,000,000** for 12–18 months of accelerated development (this amount is not a maximum).
-Additional funding will allow us to add a full-time development team and further accelerate feature delivery.
+Target: **CAD 1,000,000** for 12–18 months of accelerated development (no maximum).
+Additional funding will enable us to build a full-time development team and speed up feature delivery.

-**How to contribute:**
+**How to contribute**:
-1. **From Canada (CAD)**: Interac transfer or bank transfer to our Wise CAD account details.
+- **From Canada (CAD)**: Interac transfer or bank transfer to our Wise CAD account details.
-2. **International**: local transfer (USD/EUR/GBP) or SWIFT to our Wise account details.
+- **International**: Local transfer (USD/EUR/GBP) or SWIFT to our Wise account details.

-📩 Request account details: **contact@openg7.org** (subject: *Wise Contribution – OpenG7*)

-Reference: `OpenG7 – Acceleration Fund`
+📩 **Request account details**: contact@openg7.org
+*(Subject: Wise Contribution – OpenG7)*
 ---

 ## 🧩 Financial Governance